tomjoht/tomjoht.github.io/pages/general/advertising.md

 The top banner ad is placed in one of the most visually dominant places on the site.
 Horizontal Inline ads can be JPG, GIF, PNG, or SVG.
 Animated GIF is also allowed.

 There is only one ad in the Top Banner ad space, but it can rotate depending on the number of ads in this space.

+The cost for top banner ads is $6,000 per year.

 ### Number of impressions per year

-From Jan 1, 2016 to Dec 31, 2016, Idratherbewriting.com had about 625,000 page views.
+From Jan 1, 2016 to Dec 31, 2016, Idratherbewriting.com had about 778,000 page views.
 Here's a chart from Google Analytics.

 <figure><img src="/images/2017googleanalytics.png" alt="I&#039;d Rather Be Writing gets about 778,000 page views per year, or 2,100 page views a day." width="550" height="304" class="size-medium wp-image-22444" /> <figcaption>I'd Rather Be Writing gets about 778,000 page views per year, or 2,100 page views a day.</figcaption></figure>